Emergency backstop for minimum system load events

 As more Victorians install rooftop solar, we are changing the way we operate our network.
 From 1 October 2024, new and upgraded rooftop solar systems (with less than 200kVA of capacity) will be able to be remotely reduced or stopped if there is an excess of energy in the network.

-To manage the risk of these events, the Victorian Government is requiring United Energy to develop new ways to manage exports from rooftop solar systems
+To manage the risk of these events, the Victorian Government is requiring United Energy to develop new ways to manage exports and generation from rooftop solar systems.

 This capability, known as an emergency backstop, is being introduced in two stages.
 Stage 1 was activated in October 2023 for systems larger than 200kVA.
 Stage 2 will apply on our networks from 1 October 2024 and cover systems up to 200kVA.